- Profile on the DRBA Members web page

 - Opportunities to collaborate with disability rights attorneys through public education and advocacy activities.

-To become a Law Student Member, send a request to join, indicating your name, contact information, law school in which you are enrolled, and intended graduation date, to: DRBAemail@example.com or fax to: fax to: DRBA, 315-443-9725.
+To become a Law Student Member, send a request to join, indicating your name, contact information, law school in which you are enrolled, and intended graduation date, to: DRBAemail@example.com or fax to: DRBA, 315-443-9725.
 Expressly state in the Subject Line, “Law Student Request to Join DRBA”.